photoprism/photoprism-docs/docs/getting-started/docker.md

 ### Step 3: When you're done... ###

-You can stop the server and start it again using the following commands:
+You can stop PhotoPrism and start it again using the following commands:

 ```
 docker stop photoprism